Preparing for the Department of Fire and Emergency Services WA (DFES) Cognitive and Personality Assessments 2024

 Part 2 measures your ability to identify people's emotions based on a scenario or situation.
 This section is timed.
 You have 1 minute for each test screen.

 Part 3 measures your ability to manage emotions.
 This section is not timed.
-You will need to select a corse of action to emotionally based scenarios.
+You will need to select an action to an emotionally based scenarios.

 The challenge with DFES' emotional intelligence test: